Belize at a glance

 Roman Catholic, Protestant, None

-We'd love to host your group!
-We've been leading Student Mission Trips to Belize since 1990, so your trip will be well-planned, Christ-centered and safe.
+We'd love to host your youth group!
+We've been leading Mission Trips to Belize since 1990, so your trip will be well-planned, Christ-centered and safe.

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.

-Kids ministry, sports ministry, choir performance, evangelism, feeding needy children and Church planting are available to you as Ministry options.
+Kids ministry, sports ministry, choir performance, evangelism, feeding needy children, Church planting and construction are available to you as Ministry options.
 You can choose which ministries your team are best suited for prior to serving in Belize on your short term mission trip.

 Our partnerships with local Churches and Schools will enable you to encourage local Pastors in sustainable, long-term Ministry that will continue to impact the village after you have returned home.